allan-tulane/sp24-assignment-01-yarbschris/assignment-01.md

 .
 .
 .
-The span of this algorithm is equal to the longest critical path in the recursion tree, since the the each node branches in half at each recursion, the depth of the tree is $\mathrm{log}^2 n$, however, since the function is not parallelized, it waits until both sides have been completed to combine the results and continue, so the span remains proportional to the length of the list, making the span O(n).
+The span of this algorithm is equal to the longest critical path in the recursion tree, since the the each node branches in half at each recursion, the depth of the tree is log base 2 of n, however, since the function is not parallelized, it waits until both sides have been completed to combine the results and continue, so the span remains proportional to the length of the list, making the span O(n).
 .
 .
 .